GeoMop/GeoMop/doc/src/install/linux_installation_guide.rst

     ln -s /usr/lib/python3/dist-packages/PyQt5 ~/.virtualenvs/GeoMop/lib/python3.4/PyQt5
     ln -s /usr/lib/python3/dist-packages/sip.cpython-34m-x86_64-linux-gnu.so ~/.virtualenvs/GeoMop/lib/python3.4/sip.so

+  If the commands are not able to locate the files, your distribution's path to PyQt5 and sip may be different.
+Please locate the correct path and link the packages to the virtual environment.

 Note
   When you're using virtual environment, you should not require root privileges to manage pip packages or run any commands in the virtual environment.
 Unless you created the